 The responsibility for completing all course work rests with the student.
 The maximum time limit for clearing an incomplete, except in thesis or dissertation, is one year from the start of the course.
-If the incomplete is not cleared within this limit, it becomes a permanent I; and the student must reregister for and satisfactorily complete the course if credit is desired.
+If the incomplete is not cleared within this limit, the grade specified in the incomplete agreement will be recorded by the university; and the student must reregister for and satisfactorily complete the course if credit is desired.

 The I does not affect the grade-point average.
-However, should a student have more than one-third of his credits for a single registration period outstanding as Incomplete s/he will not be permitted to reregister for additional graduate credit until the incompletes are cleared.
+However, should a student have more than one-third of his credits for a single registration period outstanding as Incomplete s/he will not be permitted to register for additional graduate credit until the incompletes are cleared.